NYU-Molecular-Pathology/LG-PACT/README.md

 ### Sample Pairs (Optional)

-The NGS580-nf pipeline has special processing for tumor-normal pairs.
+The NGS-LG-PACT pipeline has special processing for tumor-normal pairs.
 These pairs should be defined in the `samples.analysis.tsv` file, by listing the matched Normal sample for each applicable sample.

 In order to update `samples.analysis.tsv` automatically with these sample pairs, an extra samplesheet can be provided with the tumor-normal pairs.